Taucoder-com/taucoder-python-client/README.md

 - `--apikey` your TauCoder API key
 - `--input` list of input image files
 - `--output` output for the processed images.
-Must be an existing directory if multiple input images are provided
+Must be an existing directory

 ## Example